Marguerite Williams: Legacy

 Since 2020, the Marguerite T. Williams Award has been presented annually by the American Geophysical Union to mid-career scientists who have significantly contributed to the research or community building in earth and planetary surface processes studies.
 The research done by Williams on fluvial sedimentology has impacted studies of fluvial sediments on Mars by the Mars Science Laboratory and the Perseverance rover.
 Her contributions in geology inspired the development of the Marguerite Microtunnel Boring Machine (MTBM).
-The University College London Department of Earth Sciences, introduced a scholarship under Marguerite’s name for students who have successfully who have published works that invoke actions or proposed methods to counter discrimination and racism in their institution.
+The University College London Department of Earth Sciences, introduced a scholarship under Marguerite’s name for students who have successfully published works that invoke actions or proposed methods to counter discrimination and racism in their institution.
 She obtained a recognition and written account in the Association for Women in Science (AWIS).
+The world will continue to admire and idolize her in the near future!